1954 National Service riots: 13 May 1954

 In December 1953, the National Service Ordinance was passed, requiring the registration of all male British subjects and Federal citizens between the ages of 18-20 for part-time military training.
-After the announcement was made regarding the National Service draft, personnel involved were to register for the call-up from 8 April – 12 May 1954.
+After the announcement was made regarding the National Service draft, personnel involved were to register for the call-up from 8 April to 12 May 1954.
 By 12 May 1954, students from the Chinese Middle Schools still did not register themselves for National Service (NS).
-In light of the impending deadline for registration and with requests from the Chinese students, Chief Secretary William Goode would later meet representatives from the affected student body in the government house on 13 May 1954.
+In light of the impending deadline for registration and with requests from the Chinese students, Chief Secretary William Goode would meet representatives from the affected student body in the government house on 13 May 1954.
 This day however, resulted in a clash between Chinese Middle School students and riot squads.
-More than 2 dozen were reportedly injured and nearly 50 students were arrested.
+More than two dozen were reportedly injured and nearly 50 students were arrested.
 Of those arrested, 7 were convicted of obstructing the police.
 Following the riot, students re-assembled in Chung Cheng High School and only dispersed in the afternoon on 14 May 1954.

-On 18 May 1954, a delegation of students (the 55-member Chinese Middle Schools Student Delegation) met the Chinese Chamber of Commerce (CCC), requesting their (CCC) help to speak to the British government on their (the students) behalf.
+On 18 May 1954, a delegation of students (the 55-member Chinese Middle Schools Student Delegation) met the Chinese Chamber of Commerce (CCC), requesting the CCC's help to speak to the British government on their behalf.
 However, the only concrete result from this meeting was having their school holidays being pushed forward by 2 weeks to deny students the opportunity to rally together.
 Having their school holidays pushed forward, this action prompted a second massive sit in by the students which took place on 23 May 1954 in Chung Cheng High School.
 However, due to the prevention of food supplies from reaching these students, the group dispersed.
 The third massive sit in took place in the Chinese High School on 2 June 1954.
 This time, students requested for the postponement of call-up for National Service.
-Though, the lack of response from the government saw the students went on hunger strike on 15 June.
+Though, the lack of response from the government saw the students going on hunger strike on 15 June.
 The students only dispersed on 24 June.

 Constant negotiations were made back and forth between the students and the government in the following days.
 However, due to the resistance put up by the students, the attempt to recruit male youths for National Service took a back seat.

-The aftermath of 13 May 1954 resulted in the conviction of 7 students for obstructing the police during the demonstration, as well as further tightening of control over the students by the British.
+The aftermath of 13 May 1954 resulted in the conviction of 8 students for obstructing the police during the demonstration, as well as further tightening of control over the students by the British.

 Interpretations of 13 May 1954

-13 May 1954 connotes different interpretations, and be characterized as a communist subversion, as an Anti-Colonial Movement, as a bottom up, spontaneous response to particular events.
+Different historical interpretations have been taken to the incidents occurring on and following 13 May 1954.
+The incidents have been characterised as a communist subversion, as an Anti-Colonial Movement, and as a bottom up, spontaneous response to particular events.